-Maximum Power Consumption Test Pattern
+Maximum Power-Consumption Test Pattern

-The maximum (or worst-case) power consumption of the SN65LVDS303 is tested using the two different test pattern shown in table. test patterns consists of sixteen 30-bit transmit words in 1-channel mode, eight 30-bit transmit words in 2-channel mode.
+The maximum (or worst-case) power consumption of the SN65LVDS305 is tested using the two different test patterns shown in table.
+The test patterns consist of sixteen 30-bit transmit words.
 The pattern repeats itself throughout the entire measurement.
 It is assumed that every possible transmit code on RGB inputs has the same probability to occur during typical device operation.

-Table 9.
-Worst-Case Power Consumption Test Pattern
+Table 7.
+Worst-Case Power-Consumption Test Pattern